Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 #### 1.2 Streaming Requests

-If you need to get chat results in real time, you should use the streaming method.
-The following code demonstrates how to use the streaming method to obtain chat results.
+If you need to obtain chat results in real time, you should use the streaming method.
+The following code demonstrates how to use the streaming method to retrieve chat results.

-Handling streaming requests for non-reasoning models is relatively simple.
+For non-reasoning streaming requests, the handling is relatively simple.
 You can directly use the `StreamChatCompletionsEnumerableAsync` method and manually iterate through it.

-However, I have also prepared an extension method `DisplayChatStreamBasicAsync` to simplify the processing of streaming requests.
+However, I have also prepared an extension method `DisplayChatStreamBasicAsync` to simplify the handling of streaming requests.
 Here, I use the extension method `DisplayChatStreamBasicAsync` for `TMP_Text` to display the chat results in real time on a `TextMeshProUGUI` component.

 ```csharp